mortexe/paris-frontend-assignment/README.md

 ### Browser Support

 - The app is optimized for modern browsers supporting ES6+ JavaScript and modern CSS features like Flexbox and CSS Grid.

-### Error Management

-- Critical application areas are wrapped in the `ErrorBoundary` component to handle runtime errors gracefully.
-- Fallback UIs ensure users are provided with clear feedback in case of failures.
-- The `ToastProvider` is utilized to display toast notifications for non-critical errors (404, 500 etc.) and user feedback.
-It's currently being used in `useTrending` hook, where all fetching is done.